Aditi-Tapase/AdventureWorks-Project/README.md

 <h3>Impact of COVID-19 on 2020 Revenue:</h3>
 During 2020, Adventure Works experienced a significant revenue drop, with Q3 revenue falling from $1.9 million in Q2 to $1.3 million, and then to $1.2 million in Q4.
 This decline was likely driven by the impacts of COVID-19 on customer spending and supply chains.
 Interestingly, despite this drop, Q3 saw a 15.92% increase in orders over Q2, highlighting strong demand but reduced profitability during the pandemic.
 However, beginning in Q1 2021, the revenue trend started to recover, showing a positive upward trajectory as market conditions stabilized and demand picked up.
 <br>
-2021 Bikes Performance Highlight: In 2021, the Bikes category sold 931 units, driving $1.6 million in revenue and generating $670,300 in profit for the year, demonstrating its critical role in the company's overall profitability.<br>
+2021 Bikes Performance Highlight: In 2021, the Bikes category sold 931 units, driving $1.6 million in revenue and generating $670,300 in profit for the year, demonstrating its critical role in the company's overall profitability.<br><br>

 <b>Customer Detail :
 ![Customer detail ss](https://github.com/user-attachments/assets/ae5c1caa-be9f-465a-a84a-af7259f8d842)